Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 United Airlines logo United Virgin Atlantic logo Virgin Atlantic

-The Sapphire Preferred card offers a higher redemption value, so you can get more value out of your points than the Blue Cash Preferred.
+The Chase Sapphire Preferred card offers a higher redemption value, so you can get more value out of your points than the Blue Cash Preferred.

 Moreover, its points are incredibly flexible, allowing you to transfer them to multiple airline and hotel partners.